 Give Ronald a Miss

+Why not go back to your own childhood and do what all the kids love: put on a fun kids’ CD, and play musical chairs?
 We’ve all heard that in ‘normal life’, parents often take their children to have a party at McDonald’s.
-Due to recent criticism, McDonald’s has now committed to removing hard plastic toys from their stores, though you could be more ambitious and be like the town that saw off McDonald’s.
+Due to recent criticism, McDonald’s has now committed to removing hard plastic toys from their stores, though you could be more ambitious and be like Tavistock (the town that saw off McDonald’s).

 The website states that if you hire McDonald’s for a party for up to 10 children, they get 10 Happy Meals (a main of burger or nuggets, a side of French fries, salad or apple slices – you can guess which one they’ll choose! – and a drink).
 Obviously a children’s party is not about eating muesli, but there are better options out there.
 The firm then include goodie bags for each child, invites, placemats, party hats, a birthday cake with candles, ice cream and a special gift for the Birthday Child from Ronald McDonald (a US actor who left due to being unhappy about promoting ‘happy cows’ and is now a vegetarian campaigner)

 The corporate branding is just as disturbing.
 There is something almost North Korean about it: everyone who has a birthday always has to go to the same place owned by the same brand, where the same ‘man’ celebrates your birthday.
 It’s all a bit surreal and creepy.
 And if there is an allergic or vegan child who attends, he or she can’t ‘join the party’ without forgoing food (as you’re not allowed to bring anything extra).
 And if you do eat it, you must sign a Release of Harm form so if a child chokes, it’s not their fault.